philosowaffle/peloton-to-garmin/mkdocs/docs/configuration/peloton.md

 Saving the session id in the config file and restarting P2G will cause P2G to use that token for authentication, bypassing the need to "login".

+You will need to manually update this token every time it expires.
+In order to stop using the token, simply delete `"SessionId": "..."` from your config file and restart P2G.

+!!! danger
+    SessionId is like a password and should never be shared.
+    Github action users should set SessionId as a secret similar to how you configure Email and Password.

 !!! warning TODO: Better instructions and the ability to edit this from UI